Investment research summary

 Business essence

-Customers use Chime to spend, receive paychecks, save, move money, build credit, and access short-term liquidity through a mobile relationship.
-Chime earns much of its revenue from card-network interchange and adds platform-related revenue from products such as MyPay and Instant Loans.
-The company is a technology platform, not an FDIC-insured bank, and deposits are provided through The Bancorp Bank or Stride Bank.
+Customers use Chime to spend, receive paychecks, save, move money, build credit, access short-term liquidity, and now invest through a single mobile relationship.
+Chime earns much of its revenue from card-network interchange and adds platform-related revenue from products such as MyPay, Instant Loans, Chime Prime, and Chime Invest.
+The company is a technology platform, not an FDIC-insured bank, and deposits are provided through partner banks such as The Bancorp Bank or Stride Bank.

 Moat

 The moat is practical rather than absolute.
 Chime had 10.2 million Active Members in Q1 2026, direct-deposit relationships, high-frequency payment data, a recognizable consumer brand, and a proprietary ChimeCore processor and ledger.
-Its machine learning platform supports fraud, risk, underwriting, personalization, and member support.
+Its machine learning platform supports fraud, risk, underwriting, personalization, and member support, and it says as many as 70% of support interactions now run through voicebots and chatbots.
 Competitors can still match features, incentives, and distribution.

 Munger risk inversion

 The thesis fails if member acquisition becomes expensive, members do not make Chime their primary financial relationship, interchange economics deteriorate, credit losses rise, or the company cannot maintain reliable systems.
-MyPay and Instant Loans can increase engagement and revenue but also expose Chime to credit, funding, partner, and regulatory risk.
-A large IPO-related stock compensation charge also shows why adjusted profitability needs careful interpretation.
+MyPay and Instant Loans increase engagement and revenue but also expose Chime to credit, funding, partner, and regulatory risk.
+The July 2026 AI-led workforce cut of roughly 10% adds execution risk, the April 2026 data breach has produced a class action, and the large IPO-related stock compensation charge shows why adjusted profitability needs careful interpretation.

 Management

 Co-founder and CEO Chris Britt and co-founder and director Ryan King retain all outstanding Class B shares, which carry 20 votes per share.
 At December 31, 2025, Britt held about 34.2% and King about 30.8% of voting power.
-Management completed the ChimeCore migration, launched Chime Prime, expanded Chime Enterprise, and authorized an additional $200 million buyback in Q1 2026.
-The key open question is whether growth investments and repurchases create durable per-share value after dilution and compliance costs.
+Management completed the ChimeCore migration, launched Chime Prime in April 2026 and Chime Invest in July 2026, expanded Chime Enterprise, authorized an additional $200 million buyback, and announced a roughly 10% workforce reduction to invest in AI capabilities.
+The key open question is whether these moves create durable per-share value after dilution and compliance costs.

 Industry trend

-Digital payments, mobile banking, earned-wage access, credit building, and financial wellness are long-term technology shifts.
-Chime competes with traditional banks, SoFi, Cash App, PayPal, Affirm, Klarna, and other fintechs.
-The industry opportunity is broad, but network rules, interchange regulation, bank-partner oversight, consumer protection, fraud, and credit underwriting can change the economics quickly.
-Chime says it was the leading choice for new checking account openings in a May 2026 company-commissioned survey, which is a useful brand signal but not an independent market-share measure.
+Digital payments, mobile banking, earned-wage access, credit building, and now accessible investing are long-term technology shifts.
+Chime competes with traditional banks, SoFi, Cash App, PayPal, Robinhood, Affirm, Klarna, and other fintechs.
+The industry opportunity is broad, but network rules, interchange regulation, bank-partner oversight, consumer protection, fraud, credit underwriting, and AI-driven efficiency gains can change the economics quickly.
+Chime says it was the leading choice for new checking account openings in a company-commissioned survey, which is a useful brand signal but not an independent market-share measure.

 Valuation and margin of safety